atomicframeworks/dotfiles/README.md

 ## Config
 To set a config variable you can use the command `.-.config` to open the file for editing.
-Another way is by using the .-.config function.
-By passing arguments to .-. config you can set values.
+Another way is by using the `.-.config` function.
+By passing arguments to `.-.config` you can set values.
 The first argument is the variable name to set and the second is the value.

 Ex:
 ````bash